dnstapir/nodeman/README.md

 ### Request

-The renewal request is a JWS sign with the data key (algorithm depending on key algorithm).
+The renewal request is a JWS signed with the data key (algorithm depending on key algorithm).
 JWS payload is a dictionary with the following properties:

 - `timestamp`, A timestamp with the current time (ISO8601)
 - `x509_csr`, A string with a PEM-encoded X.509 Certificate Signing Request with _Common Name_ and _Subject Alternative Name_ set to the full node name.